SuchitraSharma0207/warehouse_inward/README.md

 ### Masters

-Product Master: Manage all products with details like code, name, category, HSN code, and status.
+Product Master: Manage all products with details like code, name, category, HSN code, and status.<br>
 Vendor Master: Manage all vendors with details like code, name, contact info, GST, and status.

 ### Purchase Orders (PO)